-The State Parties' attempt to usurp the licensed physician's role under California law, and to impliedly suggest a one-size-fits-all approach for patients is neither feasible nor lawful.
+The attempt by SBCPHD to usurp the licensed physician's role under California law, and to impliedly suggest a one-size-fits-all approach for patients is neither feasible nor lawful.

 The physician must keep the patient's information confidential unless a specific and lawful order requires the information's release pursuant to one of the identified statutes.
-The State Parties have provided no such order to my client.
+SMBSD and SBCPHD have provided no such order to my clients.